MicrosoftDocs/win32/desktop-src/medfound/mf-pd-asf-langlist-attribute.md

-﻿---
+---
-Description: 'Specifies a list of language identifiers which specifies the languages contained in an Advanced Systems Format (ASF) file.
-This attribute corresponds to the Language List Object, defined in the ASF specification.' ms.assetid: '07b8a991-b392-47c1-a6d7-a1f5dcc82e5c'
+Description: Specifies a list of language identifiers which specifies the languages contained in an Advanced Systems Format (ASF) file.
+This attribute corresponds to the Language List Object, defined in the ASF specification. ms.assetid: 07b8a991-b392-47c1-a6d7-a1f5dcc82e5c
-title: 'MF\_PD\_ASF\_LANGLIST attribute'
+title: MF\_PD\_ASF\_LANGLIST attribute
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MF\_PD\_ASF\_LANGLIST attribute